The Gospel of Q; All sides to the controversy

 If the Gospel of Q exists, it might best be regarded as a reconstructed Gospel.
 Many believe that it was written much earlier than the four canonical gospels in the Christian Scriptures (New Testament): Mark, Matthew, Luke and John.
 It may have been the first of the 40 or so Gospels that were written and used by the early Christian movements.

-The Gospel of Q is different from the canonical gospels in that it does not extensively describe events in the life of Jesus.
+The Gospel of Q is different from the four canonical gospels in that it does not extensively describe events in the life of Jesus.
 Rather, it is largely a collection of sayings -- similar to the Gospel of Thomas.
 Q does not mention events like Jesus' virgin birth, his selection of 12 disciples, crucifixion, resurrection, ascension to heaven, etc. It represents those parts of Jesus' teachings that his followers remembered and recorded about 20 years after his death.
 "He is presented as "a charismatic teacher, a healer, a simple man filled with the spirit of God.
 Jesus is also a sage, the personification of Wisdom, cast in the tradition of King Solomon."1

 If the Gospel of Q did exist, then it is extremely important to religious liberals.
 It may contain the earliest descriptions of beliefs, behaviors and expectations of one group of Jesus' followers.
 Many liberals are convinced that the canonical Gospels contain extensive material that is not historical, including descriptions of non-existent events in Jesus' life, words that he did not say, teachings that he did not make, and actions that he did not take.
 Having access to a document written decades before the canonical gospels may allow liberal theologians to separate what they regard as fact from fiction in the Christian Scripture's descriptions of the life of Jesus.